SakethramSathish/AI_Agentic_Poem_Generator/README.md

-# Agentic AI Poem Generator
+# Agentic AI Poem Generator and Reviewer

 A modular, agentic AI-powered poetry generator and reviewer built with LangChain, LangGraph, and Streamlit.
 This project generates original poems on any topic, reviews them with strict criteria, and publishes approved poems to Pastebin.